Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 We currently have a few compile-time options that are relevant to the migration:

-- `MBEDTLS_PSA_CRYPTO_C` - enabled by default, controls the presence of the PSA Crypto APIs.
+- `MBEDTLS_PSA_CRYPTO_C` - enabled by default, controls the presence of the implementation of PSA Crypto APIs.
 - `PSA_CRYPTO_CONFIG` - disabled by default, supports builds with drivers and without the corresponding software implementation (G5 above).